amarquesmoura/project6_boomtown/README.md

 ## Instructions for running the server

-You will need a SQL database for this project and connect it to Apollo.
+You will need a PostgreSQL database for this project.
 Commands must be run from the `server` directory:

 ### Installation